20+ Things to Do in York with Kids

 Reveal the city’s mythical beings and magical corners that spark the imagination, give the kids the opportunity to solve a few puzzles and mysteries themselves and see York from a totally new and different perspective!

-Practical information: Play and pause at any time.
+Practical information: Play at any time.
 Prices vary; check the website for details.
 Suitable for children aged 7 and up.

 Where?
 Jórvík Viking Museum